 In the late 60s I had completed phase II of my Louisiana Film Development project.
 One afternoon I received a call from an American International Pictures producer by the name of Peter Thomas.
 He asked if I could meet with him and his set designer.
 I agreed and they picked me up from my office and we were on our way down La Hwy 1 south to visit some prospective filming locations.

 I sat in the back seat with the set designer, whose name I think was Michael.
 Peter rode passenger in the front.
 During the first hour of our trip we small talked about film production in general, but nothing specific to FROGS.
-Finally I decided to satisfy my curiosity and ask what types of locations they were looking for.
+Finally I decided to satisfy my curiosity and ask what types of locations were they looking for.
 Peter said they were going to build the façade of a large classical southern mansion on Marsh Island.
 I said “Where?”
 He repeated “Marsh Island”.
 He pulled out a Louisiana road map and pointed to Marsh Island which is about 50 miles just west of Houma in the Gulf of Mexico.
 I expressed surprise that they would choose that location.
 He asked “why?”
 I told him that Marsh Island was simply the bottom of the Gulf of Mexico that had broken the surface, that it was indeed a marsh and would not be able to support a film crew much less a construction team and equipment.

 Peter immediately ordered the driver to “STOP THE CAR!!”
 He pulled off into a service station.
 Peter asked “Then why would it be on a map?”
 I repeated “because it is above the surface of the water and thus qualifies as an ‘island’.”
 Peter then said to Michael “You mean we’ve made this trip for nothing?”
 Michael shrugged.
 I offered to show them some other prospects, but Peter was needing to recover from the disappointment .
 The plan had been for this movie (which had originally been named “MARSH ISLAND”) to start with a slow zoom onto a Louisiana map, zeroing in on “Marsh Island”, then morphing into the actual mansion’s front.